Gordonei/tpyclblas/README.txt

 =========
 tpyclblas
 =========
-The Thin Python clBLAS wrapper library is an extremely thin wrapper around the clBLAS library (https://github.com/clMathLibraries/clBLAS) using cython and pyopencl.
+The Thin Python clBLAS wrapper library is an extremely thin and incomplete wrapper around the clBLAS library (https://github.com/clMathLibraries/clBLAS) using cython and pyopencl.

 I found the excellent gpyfftlib code really helpful (https://github.com/geggo/gpyfft).
 Look at that if you want to see how to wrap clBLAS properly.